mopidy/mopidy-pandora/README.rst

 and **consume**, **random**, and **single** should be turned off.
 Mopidy-Pandora will set this up automatically unless you set the **auto_setup** config parameter to 'false'.

-Each time a track is played, the next dynamic track for that Pandora station will be played.
-The playlist will consist of a single track unless the experimental ratings support is enabled.
-With ratings support enabled, the playlist will contain three tracks.
+Each time a track is played, the next dynamic track for that Pandora station will be retrieved and played.
+If ratings support is enabled, Mopidy-Pandora will add three tracks to the playlist for each dynamic track.
 These are just used to determine whether the user clicked on the 'previous' or 'next' playback buttons, and all three tracks point to the same dynamic track for that Pandora station (i.e. it does not matter which one you select to play).

 Project resources